ThomasObenaus/writing/2018-12/COS Setup/README.md

 1. Obtain the source code from github.
 2. Build the Machine Image (AMI) for the EC2 instances.
+3. Create an EC2 instance key pair.
-3. Deploy the infrastructure and the COS.
+4. Deploy the infrastructure and the COS.
-4. Deploy fabio.
+5. Deploy fabio.
-5. Deploy a sample service.
+6. Deploy a sample service.

 ### Obtain the code